ries-lab/uiPSF/CONTRIBUTING.md

 1. Make sure that the `environment.yaml` is up-to-date, in case you have added other dependencies
 2. Update the README.md if necessary
 3. Remove all hard coded stuff in your code, in particular paths.

+## Things that should not be pushed
+- large files, binaries, images
+- compiled code
+- cache